Medicine Overview of Pantovar Tablet

 However, the use of Pantovar 40mg Tablet is not advised along with other medicines used for the treatment of Helicobacter Pylori infection.

-Pantovar 40mg Tablet is safe to use in patients with liver d+more
+Pantovar 40mg Tablet is probably safe to use in patients wit+more

 Severely interacts with other drugs like